 Yin Lu (Julie) is a Professor of Naval Architecture and Marine Engineering and Director of the Marine Hydrodynamics Laboratory at the University of Michigan.
 She served as the Society of Naval Architecture and Marine Engineering (SNAME) representative on the United States National Committee on Theoretical and Applied Mechanics (USNC/TAM) between 2009-2014, and she is an active member on the SNAME H-8 (Propulsion Hydrodynamics) Panel.
 Prof. Young is also an Associate Editor for the Journal of Offshore, Mechanics, Artic, and Ocean Engineering.
 She was also the Lead Guest Editor for a special 2012 issue on “Marine propellers and current turbines: state-of-the-art and current challenges” for International Journal of Rotating Machinery.
 Prof. Young has written over two hundred journal and conference papers in the area of fluid-structure interactions related to marine and coastal structures, and she is well-known for her work on self-adaptive composite marine propellers.

-Jacques-Andre Astolfi is an Associate professor at the French Naval Academy .
+Jacques-Andre Astolfi is professor at the French Naval Academy .
 He is the head of the Mechanical Engineering Department of about 20 people.
 He is involved in basic experimental and numerical researches dedicated to lifting surfaces, dedicated to marine propellers and marine current turbine as well.
 He recently developed experimental analysis and numerical simulations of Fluid-Structure Interaction involving flexible lifting surface for naval applications.

 is Program Officer at the U.S. Office of Naval Research (ONR).
 In this capacity,